-Getting involved in the community and supporting nonprofits seems like a natural way to spread generosity and gratitude - so what's the problem?
+Getting involved in the community and supporting nonprofits seems like a natural way to spread generosity and gratitude.

 Studies have shown that generosity and gratitude lead to happier, more rewarding lives.